hujhax/austin-improv-wiki/Live TV Tuesdays -  Saved by the Bell.md

 }}
 ***Live TV Tuesdays: Saved by the Bell*** refers to the [[Live TV Tuesdays]] presentation of the [[Wikipedia - Saved by the Bell|*Saved by the Bell*]] epiodes [http://www.imdb.com/title/tt0794963 "Jessie's Song"] and [http://www.imdb.com/title/tt0695237 "The Zack Tapes"].

-At the time, this production was referred to as "Staged by the Bell".
+This was the first production in what became the "Teen Angst Tuesdays" and subsequently the "Live TV Tuesdays" series.
+At this time, this show was known only as "Staged by the Bell".

 It was presented by [[The Institution Theater]] at The United States Art Authority at [[The Spider House]].